painter poet .com

 • 2000 Commission for TRASH, triptych, The Green Man.

 • 1999 Commission for Surrey County Council, "A Dream of Bright Shadows".
 Combined arts.
-Farnham Maltings, Guildford House Gallery and Artslink, Camberley.
+Music by Paul Hughes, produced in association with Ian Lee, Trinity Studios; with exhibitions and performances at Farnham Maltings, Guildford House Gallery and Artslink, Camberley.

 • 1997 Bank of Ireland, Killarney, Co.
 Kerry; Fibre Art and Paintings.